himanshuo/life-of-learning/articles/OS/lecture_6.md

 Lecture 6
 =============
-KEY website to understand functinos: http://beej.us/guide/bgipc/output/html/multipage/pipes.html
+KEY website to understand functions: http://beej.us/guide/bgipc/output/html/multipage/pipes.html

-### Parse
+### Parsing project 1
-DIAGRAM on how to parse
+The diagram on how to parse the input for project 1 can be found online.

-Note that the diagram is not complete
-* missing how to go to process state from various other states
-* | and > are not complete

-To check for end of line, use \n

 ### How to handle two pipes